marekjalovec/steampipe-plugin-make/docs/tables/make_connection.md

 # Table: make_connection

 For most apps included in Make, it is necessary to create a connection, through which Make will communicate with the given third-party service according to the settings of a specific scenario.

 ### Key columns

 - Provide a numeric `id` if you want to query for a specific Team.
 - Provide a numeric `team_id` to query Connections for a specific Team.
 This can be either set directly in a `where` clause, or specified as part of `join` with another table.

 ### Caveat

 - Be careful when requesting all columns (`*`) or the `scopes` column without using an `id` in the query.
-To load this detail Steampipe will have to make one extra API request per Connection returned.
+To load this data, Steampipe will have to make one extra API request per Connection returned.

 ## Examples